 Rome Coronavirus.
-The travel restrictions in Italy ended on June 3, 2020 and tourists are welcome again.
-However, the regional governments have to keep the infection numbers under control, otherwise they cannot participate in the freedom to travel.
+The travel restrictions in Italy ended on June 3, 2020 and tourists coming from the Schengen area are welcome again.
+However, precautionary provisions still apply.
 Find out here what that means for your trip to Rome.

 How big is the Covid 19 risk in Rome?

 The Lazio region is one of the regions with the lowest risk.
 There was always an increased risk in northern Italy mostly.
 There were over 200,000 cases there by mid-May, while the south had just under 19,000 cases.
 The national institute for infectious diseases “Spallanzani” is based in Rome, where people from northern Italy are also treated.
 Of course, these cases are included in the regional statistics.